Daemion docs

 The API data model uses “turns” throughout — not “messages.”
 A turn is one exchange unit in a thread.

-The gateway binds to 127.0.0.1 only.
-Remote access goes through Tailscale (a private WireGuard mesh), which means no open ports and no public internet exposure.
+The gateway is local-first.
+Remote access goes through Tailscale when needed, which preserves the “lives on your machine” model instead of turning Daemion into a hosted service.
 Bearer token auth is required for all endpoints except /health.

 What are the 6 kernel substrates?